alpocnito/Create-elf-in-10-minuts/README.md

 They should be equal: Headers size + Program size, where Header size = 0x80

-Conclusion:

-All you need - is just put two headers (ELF header and program header) before your program, change p_filesz, p_memsz and Linux will run it!
+SOOOOOOOOO, all you need - is just put two headers (ELF header and program header) before your program, change p_filesz, p_memsz and Linux will run it!

 # STRONGLY RECOMMENDED
 https://cirosantilli.com/elf-hello-world#program-header-table